EliaContini/js-application-architecture/README.md

 # js-application-architecture
-Slides and code examples for FrontEnders Ticino Meetup of January 2015
+Slides and code examples for FrontEnders Ticino January 2015 meeting